 DJJDP incorporates contracted services to provide residential care and treatment for youth in our system, including:

-• Juvenile Crisis and Assessment Centers are strategically located (Central, Piedmont and Western area facilities) and provide full and extensive clinical assessments to match youth to the most appropriate services in their community.
+• Juvenile Crisis and Assessment Centers are strategically located (Eastern, Central, Piedmont and Western area facilities) and provide full and extensive clinical assessments to match youth to the most appropriate services in their community.

 • Short-Term Residential Centers are intensive treatment programs combining proven evidence-based practices with a strong family transition component to provide individualized treatment (including: education, vocational, community service, behavioral health and family counseling).